 With all that in mind, keep reading to discover our choices for the best camera for food photography…

-10 best cameras for food photography
+The best cameras for food photography in 2023

 Sitting on its own in the resolution stakes for a full-frame camera, with 61 megapixels to play with, your food photographs will sparkle with dazzling detail.
 It’s also got a great array of AF points right across the frame to help with composition, while there’s a decent selection of macro optics available should you want to invest.

-Manual focusing is made easy with both focus peaking and the ability to zoom right in to the scene for checking critical focus.
+Manual focusing is made easy with both focus peaking and the ability to zoom right into the scene for checking critical focus.
 The screen is a decent performer, though as it only tilts it’s not quite as handy as those with fully articulating devices.